manavm1990/next-app-router-tailwind-mui-starter/README.md

 ## Testing ✅

-Cypress for Additional Integration/E2E Testing
+~~Cypress for Additional Integration/E2E Testing.~~ Unfortunately, this doesn't seem to be working with App Router (yet).

 ## Getting Started